awslabs/gluonts/examples/SageMaker_SDK_Tutorial.md

 * You parse the location of the input we provide thourgh "my_inputs"
 * You read the dummy file inside the run(...) method
 * You write the content of the file to a new file called "parsed.txt" and save it to the output location
-* You check in s3 that "parsed.txt" was saved to s3 in your experiment folder under /output/output.tar.gz
+* You check in S3 that "parsed.txt" was saved to S3 in your experiment folder under /output/output.tar.gz

-TIP: you don't need to write or read form s3 explicitly, but rather access the appropriate local location through "arguments" of the run(...) method within your scripts; let sagemaker containers handle the interaction with s3. <br/>
+HINT: you don't need to write or read form S3 explicitly, but rather access the appropriate local location through "arguments" of the run(...) method within your scripts; let SageMaker containers handle the interaction with S3. <br/>
-TIP: you can take a look at the "train_entry_point.py" to see an actual example for a training script.
+HINT: you can take a look at the "train_entry_point.py" to see an actual example for a training script.

 ### Run the Experiment